ktraan/Visual-Studio-DevJournal/DALBasics.md

 # Data Access Layer Basics

+**Make sure the project has Entity Framework for each part and then add the System.Data.Entity reference to the project**

 - The DAL class will inherit from Entity Framework's DbContext class in order to get all the functionallity to map our entity classes to the database tables.
 - You can think of this class as being a virtual representation of the database

+1. First create the internal class that inherits from "DbContext"
+1. Press CTRL + . on the DbContext to add the namespace System.Data.Entity to the project.
+1. Create a default constructor that assigns the base value of your database

+`public ConstructorName() : base("name=[insertDBNameHere]"`
+   - This will prevent initialization

+4. Create the properties that align with the Entity Classes
+   - When creating the `DbSet<EntitynName>`, press CTRL + . to grab the namespace needed from the other class library
+   - Make the names of the properties the same name as the entity but plural.
+   - Give the properties default attributes (`{get;set;}`)

 ```C#
 using System;